 • Focus on US traffic : Like several others on our list of ad networks, AdThrive values traffic from the United States.
 For non-US content creators or bloggers who get traffic from non-US sources, this can be a big downside.

-• Need 100 views to be eligible : You need at least 100 pageviews per month, which excludes many small blogs or beginner bloggers.
+• Need 100 views to be eligible : You need at least 100,000 page views per month, which excludes many small blogs or beginner bloggers.

-• Can be exclusive : Even when bloggers have the minimum monthly pageviews, they can still be disapproved, especially if their niche doesn't match AdThrive.
-Some users have reported that the RPM is also much higher with food bloggers than other niches.
+• Can be exclusive Even when bloggers have the minimum monthly page views, they can still be rejected, especially if their niche doesn't align with AdThrive.
+Some users have reported that the RPM is also significantly higher for food bloggers than for other niches.

 9. Revenue hits